Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Smoking Laws

 In Michigan, smoking is banned in all public places, including places of employment.
-A place of employment includes any enclosed indoor area where one or more employees perform work, but excludes the Detroit casinos, cigar bars and tobacco retail stores, home offices, and motor vehicles.
+A place of employment includes any enclosed indoor area where one or more employees perform work but excludes the Detroit casinos, cigar bars and tobacco retail stores, home offices, and motor vehicles.

 Michigan law prohibits smoking anywhere in an employer's indoor facilities, including private, enclosed rooms or offices occupied exclusively by a smoker.
-"Smoking" means the burning of a lit cigar, cigarette, pipe, or any other matter or substance that contains a tobacco product, but does not include chewing tobacco.
-Employers are not required to report smoking violations to any police or government authority, but are required (i) to post No Smoking signs at the entrances to and in every building or work area covered by the smoking ban; (ii) remove all ashtrays and other smoking paraphernalia from any work area covered by the smoking ban; (iii) inform any employee or other who is smoking in violation of the law that they are violating state law and are subject to penalties for doing so; and (vi) if applicable, refuse to serve an individual smoking in violation of the law.
+"Smoking" means the burning of a lit cigar, cigarette, pipe, or any other matter or substance that contains a tobacco product but does not include chewing tobacco.
+Employers are not required to report smoking violations to any police or government authority, but are required: (i) to post No Smoking signs at the entrances to and in every building or work area covered by the smoking ban; (ii) remove all ashtrays and other smoking paraphernalia from any work area covered by the smoking ban; (iii) inform any employee or other who is smoking in violation of the law that they are violating state law and are subject to penalties for doing so; and (vi) if applicable, refuse to serve an individual smoking in violation of the law.
 Mich.
 Comp.
 Laws § 333.12601 et seq.

 Break Time to Express Milk

 Michigan law does not require employers to provide nursing mothers with breaks to express breast milk.
 However, employers are subject to the Fair Labor Standards Act (FLSA), which requires covered employers to provide non-exempt nursing mothers with reasonable rest breaks to express milk and private spaces, other than a bathroom, to express breast milk, up to one year after the birth of a child.
+There is an exemption for employers with fewer than 50 employees if compliance would impose undue hardship.

 Meal Breaks